-As a rule, many different people work on a project, and it’s critical to be in regular contact with key figures to ensure that everything is running smoothly.
+As a rule, many people work on a project, and it’s critical to be in regular contact with key figures to ensure that everything is running smoothly.
 It’s important to choose the right tools for doing that, and with 26% of employees considering email a significant productivity killer, you should also consider other communication tools that will save you time.
 Team collaboration software is fast becoming the norm for project teams both large and small.

 Here’s how team collaboration software helps you communicate with ease:

-- You can move your team’s communication to one single, simple, and organised system – instead of spending time searching for information through your full inbox, and various other communication tools, you can store documents, and collaborate on them in real-time.
+- You can move your team’s communication to one single, simple, and organized system – instead of spending time searching for information through your full inbox, and various other communication tools, you can store documents, and collaborate on them in real-time.

-- Get a comprehensive overview of everyone’s activities with a shared calendar, schedule meetings and plan tasks hour-by-hour.
+- Get a comprehensive overview of everyone’s activities with a shared calendar, schedule meetings, and plan tasks hour-by-hour.
 You can also create and delegate tasks with deadlines, priority levels, and planned time.